 Here’s a look at what these draw inspections are about, what to expect, and what you can do to make the process easier.

-What should a contractor expect during an inspection?
+What a contractor can expect during an inspection

 Once the draw inspection has been ordered by the lender, the inspector will contact the site superintendent to schedule a time to visit the site.
 The goal is to have the inspection completed as soon as possible after the draw is submitted.

 When the inspector visits the site, the super should expect to spend some time with them, touring the site and answering questions.
 The inspector will be asking about what work has been completed, the upcoming schedule, and any potential delays.

 The inspector will photo document construction progress and materials stored on site.
 These photos are incorporated into the inspector’s report, which is sent to the bank for review.

 What the inspector is looking for

 Draw inspectors ultimately want to know whether reported progress matches actual progress.
 That means that they’ll look closely at the site and project to ensure that the draw request is valid.

 Here are a few things they’ll look for in particular: